 All Cochrane Reviews and protocols must adhere to the guidance contained in the Cochrane Style Manual.

 The Cochrane Style Manual does not explain how to prepare a Cochrane Review and does not cover every word choice or every context.
 Authors and editors will need to use their knowledge and judgement when applying the guidance, but any deviation should be for a good reason rather than personal preference.

 For more information please see the following pages in the Manual:

-The Cochrane Style Manual was prepared by the Cochrane Editorial Unit and the Cochrane Style Manual Working Group.
+The Cochrane Style Manual is maintained by the Cochrane Editorial Policy & Publications Unit (part of the Editorial & Methods Department) and the Cochrane Style Manual Working Group.
 It replaces the Cochrane Style Guide, originally developed by the participants of project called the 'Prospective copy edit pilot', that was approved for use within Cochrane on 6 December 2002.

-Cochrane Style Manual Basics is a shorter collection of essential style guidelines, intended for authors and others interested in learning the basics of Cochrane style.
+Cochrane Style Basics is a shorter collection of essential style guidelines, intended for authors and others who need to understand the key points of Cochrane style.

 Cochrane Style Manual Working Group

-The Cochrane Style Manual Working Group helps the Cochrane Editorial Unit to develop and maintain the Cochrane Style Manual in response to feedback.
+The Cochrane Style Manual Working Group contributes to the development and maintenance of the Cochrane Style Manual in response to feedback.

 Members, to be nominated by the Convenor or Co-Convenors of the Group, and approved by the Editor in Chief, must be actively involved in copy-editing and proofing Cochrane content.
 The membership should include various Cochrane editorial roles, including Managing Editors, Information Specialists, Copy Edit Support members; at least one member should be based in a non-English speaking country.
 Members are expected to: